Tom Chapin: Solo career

 In 1969, Chapin joined the crew of the shark documentary Blue Water, White Death.
 He appears in the flm and served as the film's soundman and resident folk singer.
 The film is thought to have inspired Jaws.
 After seeing the film, Steven Spielberg approached the film's husband and wife underwater photographers, Valerie and Ron Taylor, to work with him on Jaws.
 Tom's folk singing presence in the film is said to have inspired Wes Anderson's The Life Aquatic with Steve Zissou.

 From 1971 to 1976, Chapin hosted ABC's Peabody Award and Emmy-winning children's TV series Make a Wish.

 In 1976, he released his first solo album Life Is Like That, on Fantasy Records.
 That same year, he appeared with his brothers Harry Chapin and Steve Chapin on Don Kirchner's Rock Concert.
 In 1981, he served as the musical director of his brother Harry's off-Broadway show Cotton Patch Gospel.
 In 1983, he appeared in the Broadway production of the Tony-nominated Pump Boys and Dinettes, replacing Louden Wainwright III in the role of "Jim".

 In 1984, Tom and Steve Chapin co-produced Cabbage Patch Dreams, a platinum-selling album from the Cabbage Patch Kids released on the Parker Brothers record label at the height of the Cabbage Patch Kids craze.
 Chapin's niece Jen Chapin and his stepdaughter Jessica Craven appear on the album.

-In 1988, Tom Chapin has released his first children's album Family Tree (A&M).
+In 1988, Tom Chapin has released his first children's album, Family Tree (A&M).
 The album featured Judy Collins and the song This Pretty Planet, which he co-wrote with John Forster.
-The song, which is often performed by children's choirs and was played to wake up the astronauts on the Space Shuttle Discovery 9, also inspired a 2020 children's picture book of the same name This Pretty Planet (Simon & Shuster).
+The song, which is often performed by children's choirs and was played to wake up the astronauts on the Space Shuttle Discovery 9, also inspired a 2020 children's picture book of the same name This Pretty Planet (Simon & Schuster).